 The Heat Press is what applies the heat (duh) and pressure to transfer your inks.
 Most heat presses clamp your transfer paper and your garments together under heat, transferring your design.

 We’ve reviewed lots of different heat presses, which you can check out here.
 I’d really recommend checking out the heat press that works best for the types of materials you want to do.
+A few of the best choices for heat presses can be explored in our detailed reviews of Tusy, Fancierstudio, and F2C.

 In my experience, I’ve found that there aren’t huge differences in the quality of heat presses.
 Usually the most important thing when buying a heat press is the platen size.
 If you are working with smaller designs, or with smaller garments, then buy a heat press with a smaller press area!
 If you are working with larger work, then get a larger heat press!
 It seems pretty obvious, but I think it must be said.

-Okay, I’ve got the equipment.
+Okay, I’ve got the Equipment.
 Now what?

 Now comes the fun part!
 Actually starting your dye-sublimation business!
 Also the kind of scary part…